twr14152/go2run/runcli/README.md

 The code will work with show commands as well as configuration commands.
 Good for gathering info and for minor changes especially in a lab environment.

 In this example we have one ios-xe and one nx-os device.
 The login parameters for the ios-xe and the nxos is different.
 The app will then prompt you to enter the commands you want.
-In your code all you will need to do is import "runcli" and add your login credentials to runcli.RunCli() for each group.
+In your code all you will need to do is import "github.com/twr14152/go2run/runcli" and add your login credentials to runcli.RunCli() for each group.
 The app will then prompt you for the commands to run.

 Sample code: